sasha-ishchuk/web-crawler-ruby/README.md

 ### Features
 - Download basic product data (title, price, image url)
 - Download basic product data by keywords
-- Download detailed product data, which is visible only on the product subpage (technical information about product)
+- Download detailed product data, which is visible only on the product subpage
 - Download product links (urls)
 - Save data in a database via Sequel